daniellrs/simplerdux/README.md

 # Simplerdux

-Simplerdux is a library to help you to create components or just put things in redux in a simple way.
+Simplerdux is a library to help you to create components or just put things in redux in a simpler way.
-With Simplerdux you dont need to create a reducer and action file, just let Simplerdux deal with that for you.
+With Simplerdux you don't need to create reducer.js and action.js files, just let Simplerdux deal with that for you.

 ## Usage

 Here is what you need to do to make it work.
-**Of course you need to have redux and react-redux installed in your project.**
+**You need to have redux and react-redux installed in your project.**

 ### 1. Install the package